| Quick links | ||||

 An onbuhimo (or onbu for short) is a Japanese back carrier.
 It uses a small rectangle, 2 long straps and 2 loops or rings to make a back pack shape for carrying a child.
 Depending on construction and technique it can be used for babies of many ages, carried on the front or the back of the parent.
 There is a crafty and simple tutorial at Placemat onbuhimo tutorial

-If you have never sewn an asian style carrier before, you might want to check out the sleeping baby crafts page (as listed above) or the sewing groups listed below for additional explanation of terms and help with construction details.
+If you have never sewn an asian style carrier before, you might want to check out the sleeping baby crafts page (as listed above and in the second link) or the sewing groups listed below for additional explanation of terms and help with construction details.
 An onbuhimo is a lightweight, comfortable way to do simple and secure back carry.
 This is a great second carrier project.

 Once you have examined a sling or a sling pattern you will see that with a little experimentation you can have the sling that's ideal for you.